What is SSL?

 If your site is built on some other platform, the process will likely be similar.

-If you get stuck or just want someone else to take care of it for you, just get in touch with me and I’ll be glad to help.
+If you get stuck — or just would like someone knowledgeable to take care of it for you — just get in touch with me and I’ll be glad to help.
+My rates start at just $60.